Slavic Studies

 Four semesters of coursework in one Slavic language (first- and second-year Bosnian-Croatian-Serbian, Czech, Polish, Russian, or Ukrainian) or the equivalent.

-One relevant courses in Russian, East/Central European or Eurasian history.
+One relevant course in Russian, East/Central European or Eurasian history.

 Altogether students should complete three courses in a single discipline, including, if appropriate, the required history or literature/culture courses.